This post may contain affiliate links. Please read our disclosure policy.

 The French Martini is a contemporary classic cocktail made with vodka, Chambord raspberry liqueur, and pineapple juice.
 It’s a unique and fruity cocktail with tropical vibes thanks to the pineapple and raspberry liqueur.

-The French Martini is technically a spinoff of a classic vodka martini.
-While the original martini was made with gin, vodka is often used in its place.
 The French Martini was created in the 1980s by New York bartender Allen Katz.
 It’s an interesting cocktail that’s fruity and balanced if made properly.
-Even if you aren’t a vodka lover, you’ll still appreciate this cocktail.
+You’ll still appreciate this cocktail even if you aren’t a vodka lover.

 Ingredients

 - Pineapple Juice: I like Dole 100% pineapple juice sold in small cans.
 It’s perfect for cocktails and less wasteful.
+Make a Piña Colada with the leftover pineapple juice!

 - Chambord: a French raspberry liqueur made from red and black raspberries, Madagascar vanilla, citrus peel, honey, and cognac.
 It’s a nice blend of flavor, booze, and raspberry sweetness.